cloudwego/kitex/docs/guide/extension/codec.md

 Kitex supports built-in TTHeader as transport protocol, and supports Thrift, Kitex Protobuf, gRPC protocol as payload.
 In addition, Kitex integrates  [netpoll-http2](https://github.com/cloudwego/netpoll-http2) to support HTTP2.
 At present, it is mainly used for gRPC,  Thrift over HTTP2 is considered to support in the future.

-The TTHeader transport protocol is defined as follow, service information can be transparently transmitted through the TTHeader to do service governance.
+The definition of TTHeader transport protocol as follows, service information can be transparently transmitted through the TTHeader to do service governance.

 ```
 *  TTHeader Protocol